ryantd42/NY-Legislative-Git/2023/A703A-2023/bill.md

  process.
-  7. In every contract for energy services and in all marketing  materi- als  provided  to prospective purchasers of such contracts, all variable charges shall be clearly and conspicuously identified.
-IN  ANY  NOTICE
+  7. In every contract for energy services and in all marketing  materi- als  provided  to prospective purchasers of such contracts, all variable

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD00581-01-3
+  LBD00581-02-3
- A. 703  2
+ A. 703--A  2

- REGARDING CONTRACT RENEWABILITY, THE PROVIDER SHALL DISCLOSE THE FOLLOW- ING  INFORMATION  AS IT EXISTS AT THE TIME OF SUCH NOTICE: (I) THE PRICE CHARGED FOR ENERGY SERVICES; (II) THE PRICE IT PROPOSES TO  CHARGE  UPON RENEWAL;  (III) THE PRICE THAT IS CHARGED BY THE CUSTOMER'S DISTRIBUTION UTILITY; AND (IV)  INFORMATION  NOTIFYING  THE  CUSTOMER  HOW  THEY  MAY COMPARE  PAST  BILLS  WITH  WHAT  THEY  WOULD HAVE BEEN CHARGED HAD THEY RECEIVED ENERGY SERVICES FROM  THEIR  RESPECTIVE  DISTRIBUTION  UTILITY, INCLUDING,  THE  INTERNET ADDRESS OF ANY BILL CALCULATOR OFFERED BY SUCH CUSTOMER'S DISTRIBUTION UTILITY'S WEBSITE.
+ charges shall be clearly and conspicuously identified.
+IN  ANY  NOTICE REGARDING CONTRACT RENEWABILITY, THE PROVIDER SHALL DISCLOSE THE FOLLOW- ING  INFORMATION  AS IT EXISTS AT THE TIME OF SUCH NOTICE: (I) THE PRICE CHARGED  FOR  ENERGY SERVICES; (II) THE PRICE IT PROPOSES TO CHARGE UPON RENEWAL; (III) THE PRICE THAT IS CHARGED BY THE CUSTOMER'S  DISTRIBUTION UTILITY;  AND  (IV)  INFORMATION  NOTIFYING  THE  CUSTOMER  HOW THEY MAY COMPARE PAST BILLS WITH WHAT THEY  WOULD  HAVE  BEEN  CHARGED  HAD  THEY RECEIVED  ENERGY  SERVICES  FROM  THEIR RESPECTIVE DISTRIBUTION UTILITY, INCLUDING, THE INTERNET ADDRESS OF ANY BILL CALCULATOR OFFERED  BY  SUCH CUSTOMER'S DISTRIBUTION UTILITY'S WEBSITE.
   § 2.
-This act shall take effect immediately.
+This act shall take effect on the one hundred eightieth day after it shall have become a law.